-A long term payment arrangement can be applied if you need more than 120 days to pay off your debt.
+A long term payment arrangement can be applied if you need more than 120 days to pay off your balance.
 When you enter this plan, you must pay an application set up fee.
-As with the short-term payment plan, your must pay your debt in full, as well as any penalties and interest that accrues.
+As with the short-term payment plan, your must pay your balance in full, as well as any penalties and interest that accrues.

 - Request an Offer in Compromise (OIC).
 An OIC is a negotiated settlement between you and the IRS to repay less than what was initially owed.
 You are eligible for an OIC in the following circumstances:

-• The IRS believes they will be unable to collect the debt, or
+• The IRS believes they will be unable to collect the taxes owed, or

 • The IRS believes the amount you owe is not correct, or

-• The tax debt will cause you financial hardship
+• The taxes owed will cause you financial hardship

 Get Professional Legal Tax Help To Stop IRS Bank Levy